False Allegations of Sexual Offences and Judicial Scrutiny in India for Anticipatory Bail

 Notice u/ Section 35(3) BNSS: New Safeguards Against Arrest

-Introduction The Hon’ble Supreme Court of India in Pradeep Kumar Kesarwani v.
+Introduction The Supreme Court of India recently delivered an important judgment on quashing of criminal proceedings under Section 482 CrPC and Section 528 BNSS.
+In Pradeep Kumar Kesarwani v.
 State of U.P. & Anr.
 Criminal Appeal No. 3831 of 2025 (@ SLP (Crl.)
-No. 11642 of 2019), decided on 02 September 2025 has reiterated the powers of the High Courts to quash criminal cases and also the four-step test to analyse whether … Read more
+No. 11642 of 2019), decided on 02 September 2025 has reiterated the … Read more

 Narco-Analysis Constitutionality in India: 2025 Supreme Court Ruling on Consent, Rights, and Legal Admissibility Explained.